 The Century League Scholarship is typically a \$500 scholarship awarded annually in the fall semester to a full-time student who graduated from a Conway County high school.
-Applicants must complete the appropriate scholarship application, have a minimum grade point average of 3.00, and submit a 500-1000 word essay on the topic "Why is community service important?" to the UACCM Financial Aid Office to be eligible for this award.
-Scholarship may be applied to tuition, fees, books or supplies only and is non-refundable.
+Scholarship may be applied to tuition, fees, books or supplies only.
+Applicants must have a minimum GPA of 3.00, and submit a 500-1000 word essay on the topic "Why is community service important?" with their application to be eligible for this award.
+This scholarship is non-refundable.
+To apply online, complete the UACCM Scholarship Application at uaccm.formstack.com/forms/scholarship application.
 Award recipients are selected by the UACCM Scholarship Committee.
 Number of awards is dependent on available funds.